Do you ever have one of those days where you know you have put in work, but it just doesn’t feel like you’ve actually got anything accomplished?

-Especially when it comes to working on your own passions outside of the office.
-It wasn’t easy 20 years ago, and it’s not getting any easier now.
+Especially when it comes to working off the clock towards your own passions.
+It was not easy 20 years ago, and it isn’t any easier today.

-Indeed, with smartphones everywhere, we are now constantly connected to the internet 24 hours a day, seven days a week.
+In fact, with smartphones everywhere we are now constantly connected to the internet 24-hours a day.

-We are inundated with cat videos, irritating game requests, and text messages from friends and family.
+We are bombarded with cat videos, annoying game requests, and text messages from our friends and family.

-Here are some simple strategies to help you focus when it matters the most.
+Here are some simple strategies to help you maintain your focus when it matters most.

 Set a Timer

-Setting a timer, even for as little as 15-20 minutes at a time, can help you stay focused.
+By setting a timer, even if it’s for as little as 15-20 minutes at a time it can help keep you focused.

-Make a promise to yourself not to check your phone or Facebook until the timer goes off.
+Make a promise to yourself that you are not going to check your phone or look at Facebook until the timer goes off.

-Work as hard as you can for those 20 minutes in a sprint, then take a 5-minute break to check your messages and watch that dude get hit in the nuts or have water poured on his head on Facebook.
+Work as hard as you can for those 20 minutes in a sprint, then give yourself a 5-minute break to check your messages and watch that dude get hit in the nuts or pour water on his head via Facebook.

 Give Up Your Phone

-Try going without your phone for a day.
-It’s not as simple as some of you may believe.
+Try going a day without your phone, it’s not as easy as some of you might think.

-I’m not suggesting you lock your phone in a vault, but combine this with the timer strategy and give your phone to a spouse or a friend to hold until your break time.
+I’m not saying you have to lock your phone in a vault, but try combining this with the timer strategy and give your phone to a spouse or a friend to hold until your break time.

-This is a strategy I learned while traveling around Southeast Asia, where internet access isn’t always reliable.
+This is a strategy that I actually learned from traveling around Southeast Asia where internet connection isn’t always reliable.

-Assume you’re working on a computer and don’t need a constant internet connection.
-In that case, you can use this strategy in conjunction with the other two.
+If you are working on a computer and do not require a constant connection to the internet, you can combine this strategy with the other two.

-Unplug your Ethernet cable or turn it off entirely.
+Unplug your Ethernet cable or disable it completely.

-You can even have a separate laptop or computer that is completely disconnected from the internet.
+You can even go as far as having a separate laptop or computer that is entirely disconnected from the internet.

-This will allow you to really buckle down and focus on your work without being distracted by the internet’s constant competition for your time.
+This will enable you to really buckle down and focus on your work without the distractions on the internet that are constantly competing for your time.

-There are no online games, Facebook, or email here; just a work-focused, no-nonsense computer for getting things done.
+No online games, no Facebook, no email, Just a work-focused no-nonsense computer for getting things done.

-You may shudder at the thought of setting a timer, but you are confident in your self-discipline.
+You may shudder at the idea of setting a timer and are confident enough in your self-discipline.

-Tell yourself that you will not check Facebook or read emails until you have completed at least the first three paragraphs.
+Tell yourself that you aren’t going to check your Facebook or read any emails until you have at least the first three paragraphs written.

-As you write, make a mental note to remind yourself of the micro goal you’ve established.
+Make a note as you write to remind yourself of the micro goal you have set.

-Reaching a few of these micro-goals will surprise you at how easy it is to complete the task at hand without being distracted every two minutes.
+By reaching a few of these micro goals, you will be surprised at how easy it is to accomplish the task at hand without getting distracted every two minutes.

 3. Trust Your Instincts